allanpaul0728/Fitness-Passion/README.md

 ### Limitations or Bugs

-There is a warning in versions so there might be incompatibility in some functions.
+There is a warning regarding incorrect target, a target version in vueCompilerOptions.target in tsconfig.json

 ### Features Pending Implementation